 Contrary to popular belief, the law doesn’t favor one parent over another.
 There is no legal precedent for favoring a mother over a father or vice versa.
 Rather, the court focuses on what is going to be in the child’s best interest.

 There are several factors to consider when understanding what the term “best interest” means.
 First and foremost is the health and well-being of the child.
 If one parent has documented substance abuse issues or other instability, it’s unlikely the court will grant them sole (or even joint) custody.

 If you are interested in individual or primary custody of your child, then you’ll need to prove to the court the other parent is a danger.
 It’s also worth noting child custody orders are subject to change.
 The other party can petition for modification of the decree in the event their circumstances have changed significantly.

 Ready to Take the Next Step?

 Need help getting more information about family divorce law?
-Call (770) 475-2521 for a free consultation.
+Contact one of our family law attorneys in Alpharetta today.